aris-infosec/ssd-recovery-resistance/README.md

 PATTERN: RANDOM
 ```

-Markers are included in:

-* HTML files
-* TXT files
-* JPEG files
-* other recovery-test data where practical
+These markers are useful when evaluating recovery with PhotoRec.

-This allows recovered files to be traced back to their original run and pattern.
+Recovered files can be associated with their original run and allocation pattern.

 ---

-# SHA-256 Manifest
+## 17. SHA-256 Manifest

-The tool can create a SHA-256 manifest for generated test files.
+The tool creates a SHA-256 manifest for generated test files.

 This allows recovered files to be compared against their originals.

-Example workflow:
+Example:

 ```text
 Original test file